devhawala/dodo/readme.md

 _optional_, _default_: `true`

 - `startChsAndAuthServices`
-do start Dodo's Clearinghouse service and Authentication service? (both can only be started (or not) together, as they serve the same domain jointly)
+do start Dodo's Clearinghouse, Authentication and NStoPupHostLookup services? (these can only be started (or not) together, as they serve the same domain jointly)
+(see the definition of the file [machines.cfg](#dodo-server-machine-ids-file) for defining the PUP identifications served by the NStoPupHostLookup service)
 _optional_, _default_: `true`

 - `startBootService`